soderlind/redis-queue/docs/filters.md

 ---
 ## Job Creation & Mapping
 ### `redis_queue_create_job`
+[Source](../src/Core/Redis_Queue.php) – used when dynamically creating a job instance.
 Allows creation of custom job instances for dynamic job types that are not part of the built‑in set (`email`, `image_processing`, `api_sync`).

 Signature: